vincentneo/CoreGPX/README.md

 ## What is CoreGPX?
 CoreGPX is a port of iOS-GPX-Framework to Swift language.

-CoreGPX currently supports all GPX tags listed in GPX v1.1 schema.
-It can generate and parse GPX v1.1 compliant files on iOS, macOS and watchOS.
+CoreGPX currently supports all GPX tags listed in GPX v1.1 schema, along with the recent addition of GPX v1.0 support.
+It can generate and parse GPX compliant files on iOS, macOS and watchOS.

 As it makes use of `XMLParser` for parsing GPX files, CoreGPX is fully dependent on the `Foundation` API only.